 When meeting new members, the following practices will make them feel special:

-Hospitality doesn’t end with greeting visitors on the entrance.
+Hospitality doesn’t end with greeting visitors at the entrance.
 It’s about everything that happens in your coworking space and how you behave.
 One of the fundamental aspects of a hospitable attitude is to be approachable.

 Visitors and members of your coworking space should know how and where to find you and be able to reach you easily.
 Don’t be that magic unicorn everyone has heard of but no one has seen.